Souvik34/Soroban-Accelerated-Bootcamp-in-India-Final-Project/README.md

 ## Vision

 Stellar-Talk envisions a future where secure and transparent communication is accessible to all.
 By leveraging the Stellar blockchain, we eliminate the need for a central authority, ensuring no single party collects or stores user data.
 This decentralization protects privacy and enhances data security.
 Stellar-Talk aims to revolutionize the way people communicate by providing a reliable, peer-to-peer platform that fosters trust and integrity.
 Our mission is to empower users worldwide with a communication tool that guarantees transparency, privacy, and security, making digital conversations safer and more trustworthy.

+## Project roadmap/ Future plans

+Software Development Plan for Stellar-Talk

+Define Smart Contract Functions and Variables:

+Develop smart contracts for chat rooms.
+Key variables: chatRoomID, messages, participants, timestamps.
+Functions:
+createChatRoom(chatRoomID, participants): Initialize a new chat room. sendMessage(chatRoomID, message, sender): Add a message to the chat room. getMessages(chatRoomID): Retrieve messages from a chat room. addParticipant(chatRoomID, participant): Add a user to a chat room.
+Implement User Authentication:

+Integrate wallet authentication (Freighter, XBull).
+Ensure only authenticated users can create or join chat rooms and send messages.
+Develop Message Broadcasting and Storage:

+Implement message broadcasting to the network.
+Ensure messages are stored as transactions on the Stellar blockchain.
+Develop functionality to maintain message integrity and order.
+Build Front-End Interface:

+Create user-friendly interfaces for chat room creation, joining, and messaging.
+Develop components for wallet connection, message display, and user interactions.
+Ensure seamless interaction with the Stellar blockchain through API integration.
+Integrate Additional Features:

+Implement message history retrieval.
+Develop UI for user authentication and chat room management.
+Enhance security measures to protect user data and ensure privacy.
+Testing and Deployment:

+Conduct extensive testing of smart contracts and front-end functionalities.
+Perform security audits on smart contracts.
+Deploy the DApp on the Stellar blockchain.
+Monitor and optimize post-deployment performance and user experience.

 ## Programming Language